 - Let the pie cool completely before slicing (about 4 hours or overnight).

-- Serve with additional caramel sauce.
+- Serve with additional caramel drizzled on top.

 Notes